Older Adult & Caregiver Resource & Referral Services and Retirement Housing for Independent Older Adults

 DO YOU WANT TO TALK TO A PERSON?
 Internet is a wonderful tool and can help us narrow down our options, but sometimes we NEED to discuss our situation with a person.
 There are also those instances where the website is no longer available, the business has changed, the services don't meet your needs or serve your area, or you are referred to yet another website that is hard to navigate and still doesn't answer your questions.
 Sometimes you are asked to leave YOUR contact information before you can find answers.
 And - sometimes the information on the website is just incorrect.

 LET US HELP!
-You can send your inquiry through our web page or you can call us.
-If we are unavailable to take your call, we have a very simple answer call system.
-Just speak after the tone.
-No "Press 1 for this" or "Press 2 for that"....just talk after the beep!
+You can send your inquiry through our web page, through email (email@example.com) or you can call us at 304 280-8701 and leave a message.
 We will return your call as soon as we can.
 We will listen to your questions and try to direct you to the options that best suit your needs.
 You are also welcome to make an appointment and come to talk to us in person!

 We can offer information whether you live in our geographic area (West Virginia / Ohio / Pennsylvania) or in another location!
 Let us be YOUR GATEWAY TO CARE FOR OLDER ADULTS!

-We offer free personal enrichment programs that focus on issues relevant to our aging population and those providing care.
-These programs are offered to increase knowledge, promote learning, provide resources, and enable all who are interested to better advocate for themselves, their families and friends by improved understanding of issues and options.
+Our personal enrichment programs are currently on hold.
+We are optimistic that we will be able to resume these programs soon.
+Free personal enrichment programs are offered that focus on issues relevant to our aging population and those providing care.
+These programs are offered to increase knowledge, promote learning, provide resources, and enable all who are interested to be better advocates for themselves, their families, and friends by improved understanding of issues and options.

-Professional workshops are scheduled that offer CONTINUING EDUCATION CREDIT for social workers (through our partnership with Bethany College's Department of Social Work and other approved providers).
-These workshops help enhance practice standards for professional caregivers, offer potential for growth, increase understanding and knowledge in our specific disciplines, and help us remain current with professional issues.
+Professional workshops are scheduled that offer CONTINUING EDUCATION CREDIT for WV social workers through the WV Board of Social Work as Independently Approved workshops.
+These workshops help enhance practice standards for professional caregivers, offer the potential for growth, increase understanding and knowledge in our specific disciplines, and help us remain current with professional issues.

 Check out the EVENTS AND PROGRAMS section to see what's on the schedule!
 Our programs are listed in CAPITAL LETTERS.
 We list other professional and community programs in lower case.

-Webinars are great tools for our educational needs, but the opportunities of face-to-face learning can greatly enhance the experience.
-In-person networking with peers, discussion and sharing ideas adds more quality to the overall experience.
-We do not offer our programs on the web.
+Webinars are great tools for our educational needs, but we do not offer our programs on the web.